 It won’t be hard to fall in love with Madrid.
 Located in the heart of Spain, this capital city is especially unique because it has an urban pace and is well-known for its rich artistic, political, and business culture.

 Madrid will also be your classroom.
 Whether visiting one of Madrid’s many art galleries or museums, learning about Spanish culture by taking in a film by one of Spain’s up-and-coming filmmakers, or simply strolling around the city and enjoying the warm climate in one of the city’s many parks, you will be captivated by Madrid’s vibrancy.
-Welcome to study abroad!

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-if enrolled ONLY in IES Abroad courses
+For students enrolled ONLY in IES Abroad area courses.

+Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
+We offer unique courses that explore Spanish Language, and Area Studies, through an in-depth and hands-on approach.
 Our world-class professors and course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day in class.

-You take 15–19 credits per semester and all courses are worth three credits unless otherwise specified.
+While in Madrid, take 15–19 credits per semester and all courses are worth three credits unless otherwise specified.
 All courses are taught in Spanish.

-You craft your own academic experience by selecting from the following required and optional components:
+Craft your own academic experience by selecting from the following required and optional components:

-Language Certificates for Advanced Students
+Language Certificate Students